iguanacore/iguana_acs_fix/README.md

 * Fix Female Fei Constitution - for some base age range the Female Fei has a weirdly high baser values.
 * Fix Qin Muxue's (Fox pet) Core bonus at the Learning growth stage
 * Fix Rabbit Yaoguai's adventure fly speed bonus - wasn't working as intended.
 A basic change, not a full rework.
-* Fix the Max Qi value of Miao (turtle), Xianxian and Xiuxiu (pandas) for people not playing with the "Loose Core" Immortal Tribulation.
+* Fix the Max Qi value of Miao (turtle pet), Xianxian and Xiuxiu (panda pets) for people not playing with the "Loose Core" Immortal Tribulation.
+* Fix the Artifact Power Bonus for  Xianxian and Xiuxiu (panda pets)

 ## Install instructions